Dithranol

-Dithranol (INN) or anthralin (USAN and former BAN) is a hydroxyanthrone, anthracene derivative, medicine applied to the skin of people with psoriasis.
+Dithranol (INN) or anthralin (USAN and former BAN) is a hydroxyanthrone, anthracene derivative, and is used in medications applied to the skin of people with psoriasis.
 It is available as creams, ointment or pastes in 0.1 to 2% strengths (Drithocreme, Dithrocream, Zithranol-RR, Micanol, Psorlin, Dritho-Scalp, Anthraforte, Anthranol and Anthrascalp).
 The terms dithranol and anthralin are sometimes used synonymously.

 Medical uses

 Dithranol has a slower onset of action in controlling psoriasis, typically several weeks, compared to glucocorticoid steroids, but is without the potential for rebound reaction on withdrawal.
 It cannot be used on the face or genitalia.

 There is some tentative evidence that anthralin might be useful for alopecia areata.

 Side effects

-It temporarily stains the skin a yellowy-brown and permanently stains clothing fabrics and other materials such as ceramic sinks.
+It temporarily stains the skin a yellowy-brown to purple if not washed off after a period of time (45-60 minutes).
+It permanently stains clothing fabrics, shower curtains, and other materials such as ceramic sinks the same yellow-brown to purple in color depending on the concentration.
 It may cause a local burning sensation and irritation; this may be minimised by careful attention to the details of treatment and only gradually stepping up through the strengths of dithranol formulations.
 The surrounding skin can be protected using soft white paraffin and the treated area is covered with tube gauze.